regras/cpos_v2/README.md

 $ docker service logs --follow --raw cpos_beacon
 ```

-The first one refers to the node, and the second one to the beacon.
+The first and second ones refers to the nodes, and the third one to the beacon.
 You can press CTRL + C to exit the logs.

 After all the data has been collected and the resulting .data files have been moved into the folder demo/logs you can process the data by running this command inside a poetry shell: